About The Minneapolis Park and Recreation Board

 Welcome to the Minneapolis Park and Recreation Board (MPRB), one of the premier park systems in the United States.
 Its picturesque lakes, neighborhood parks, recreation centers and diversified programming have made the park system an important component of what makes Minneapolis a great place to live, play and work.

+The park board was created by the Minnesota legislature and ratified by Minneapolis voters in April 1883.
 The nine-member Board of Commissioners is an independently elected, semi-autonomous body responsible for maintaining and developing the Minneapolis Park system to meet the needs of citizens of Minneapolis.
 This unique structure allows independent decision-making so the MPRB can efficiently oversee a diverse system of land and water.
 Every four years commissioners are elected to this Board: one from each of the six park districts within the city and three that serve at-large.

 The MPRB’s organizational structure provides administration, planning, programs, development, maintenance and police protection for the city's park and recreational facilities.
 Environmental, recreational and other park programs and services are provided for all ages and abilities.

 The Minneapolis Park and Recreation Board annually serves nearly 400,000 citizens of Minneapolis.
 Approximately 18 million visits are made to the system each year, with an estimated five million visits to neighborhood parks.
 The Chain of Lakes draws over five million visits annually.

 Minneapolis earned the first-ever “five park bench” rating on The Trust for Public Land’s ParkScore® index, finishing first among the 50 U.S. largest U.S. cities.
 Minneapolis scored well on all ParkScore rating factors, with especially high marks for park accessibility and park system investment.
 The ParkScore index rates city park systems on a scale of zero to five park benches.

 - Fittest City in America – Shape Magazine 2012